 Church Street District

 Located in the heart of downtown Orlando, Church Street District has an eclectic mix of world class dining, professional sports, live entertainment, night spots and theater.
 Dating back to the 1800’s, Church Street has a rich history and historic buildings with a variety of architectural styles.
 Nestled amongst historic charm, today’s Church Street offers a mix of venues with a lively atmosphere every night.
-Church Street District is also home to the Dr. Phillips Center for the Performing Arts, with a 2020 schedule bursting with big-name musicians, comedians and touring Broadway shows.
+Church Street District is also home to the Dr. Phillips Center for the Performing Arts, scheduling big-name musicians, comedians and touring Broadway shows.

 Located just steps from Lake Eola Park, Thornton Park District features upscale eateries such as Soco, the winner of Florida Trend Magazine’s 2019 Golden Spoon Award, inviting neighborhood bars and trendy boutiques.
 Unwind along their picturesque brick-lined streets and colorful landscapes.
 Home to charming Craftsman-style bungalows and soaring luxury condominiums, this hip urban area hosts community driven events, live music, and diverse entertainment on a nightly basis.

 THE MILK DISTRICT

 The Milk District, named for its location near the T.G.
 Lee Dairy factory, is a cultural hub with a progressive lifestyle, music and arts scene, featuring diverse culinary experiences like newly opened, MX Taco, featuring authentic Mexican cuisine, colorful murals, recreational sporting and music venues, unique shopping destinations, community gardens, award-winning bars, coffee shops and more.